Washington v. Glucksberg

 Washington v.
-Glucksberg, 521 U.S. 702 (1997), was a landmark decision of the U.S. Supreme Court, which unanimously held that a right to assisted suicide in the United States was not protected by the Due Process Clause.
+Glucksberg, 521 U.S. 702 (1997), was a landmark decision of the U.S. Supreme Court, which unanimously held that a right to assisted suicide was not protected by the Due Process Clause.

 Background

-Dr. Harold Glucksberg, a physician, four other physicians, three terminally ill patients, and the non-profit organization Compassion in Dying challenged Washington's ban against assisted suicide in the Natural Death Act of 1979.
+Harold Glucksberg, a physician, four other physicians, three terminally ill patients, and the non-profit organization Compassion in Dying challenged Washington's ban against assisted suicide in the Natural Death Act of 1979.
 They claimed that assisted suicide was a liberty interest protected by the Due Process Clause of the Fourteenth Amendment to the United States Constitution.

 On May 3, 1994, US District Court Judge Barbara Jacobs Rothstein ruled in favor of Glucksberg.
 On March 9, 1995, the United States Court of Appeals for the Ninth Circuit reversed, with Judge John T. Noonan Jr. joined by Diarmuid O'Scannlain.
 After rehearing the case en banc, the Ninth Circuit on May 28, 1996, reversed the earlier panel and affirmed the District Court's decision, in an opinion by Judge Stephen Reinhardt.

 Washington Attorney General Christine Gregoire petitioned the Supreme Court for a writ of certiorari, which was granted.
 The case was argued before the Supreme Court on January 8, 1997.
 Walter E. Dellinger III, the acting Solicitor General of the United States, appeared as an amicus curiae, urging reversal.
 The question presented was whether the protection of the Due Process Clause included a right to commit suicide and to do so with another's assistance.